 I touched on this in the previous chapter when discussing the vectors of attack.
 Security can be looked at in two ways.
 The first one is like a chain: as strong as its weakest link.
 The second one is explained in the next chapter.

 Since I love analogies, here’s another suitable image:

 How do you like the security in picture 3?
 Website related analogies would be:

-- Excellent password, but insecure email account used for password reset (account registration).
+- Excellent password, but insecure email account used for the password reset (account registration).

-- Great password used on several different places (websites, accounts) – if either of them is hacked (password retrieved), the others are compromised as well.
+- Great password used in several different places (websites, accounts) – if either of them is hacked (password retrieved), the others are compromised as well.

 - Good brute force protection (blocking a visitor’s IP address after X unsuccessful login attempts), but poor password (like: “admin123”).

-- Not using encryption, or good security, relying solely on hiding login link (bad example of security through obscurity), often referred to by users as: “better than nothing” protection.
+- Not using encryption, or good security, relying solely on hiding the login link (a bad example of security through obscurity), often referred to by users as: “better than nothing” protection.
 Note though that security through obscurity is not bad in and of itself, it is bad only when it is the only security (or when it causes other problems).

 I hope this is well explained.
 Now let’s make another take at security in general: